 The Program Czech for Foreigners

 The Bachelor’s study program has been created for foreigners (non-native speakers of the Czech language), whose input knowledge of Czech is at the beginners’ level (min.
-A1).
-The students acquire both written and spoken communication skills in the Czech language, and get to know the basic features of Czech life (history, culture, and literature).
+A1 according to the CEFR).
+The students acquire both written and spoken communication skills in the Czech language and get to know the basic features of Czech life (history, culture, and literature).

 A Graduate’s Profile

 Being graduates of the three-year Czech for Foreigners Bachelor’s study program, students have considerable linguistic knowledge and skills, predominantly in the field of synchronic, communication-focused Czech studies – close reading, text analysis, and genre distinction.
 They have a solid grasp of Czech history, literature, and culture.
 They are able to work with language handbooks and dictionaries.

 The output communication skills in both written and spoken forms are the B2 level (according to the CEFR).
 The graduates thus understand the main ideas of texts covering both abstract and concrete topics.
 They can speak fluently and spontaneously with native speakers, without much effort being made on both sides.
 They can write texts on a considerably wide range of topics, explain their stances on the current issues and defend them, or justify the pros and cons of various options.

 The graduate can work as an independent worker in facilities and institutions presenting Czech culture abroad, a lecturer of Czech for foreigners, an interpreter and translator in Czech or foreign companies, a guide, an employee in state administration or various cultural institutions.
 The acquired practical skills of working with the text and language competence also offer him employment in the field where a good knowledge of Czech as a foreign language is required (e.g. language editor, business communication, marketing).